codeinred/arglet/README.md

 # Arglet: A Declarative Argument-Parsing Library
 Arglet is a header-only argument-parsing library written for C++, and it's designed with the goal of allowing you to write parsers that are
-- Simple;
+- Simple,
-- Visual;
+- Readable,
-- And Composable.
+- and Composable

-This means that parsers should be easy to write; the visual structure of the parser should reflect it's syntax; and you can build bigger parsers out of smaller parsers.
+This means that parsers should be easy to write; the structure of the parser should reflect it's syntax; and you can build bigger parsers out of smaller parsers.
 ## Hello Arglet: A simple example program
 Let's look at a simple parser for a program that will either print hello or goodbye:
 ```cpp